 When Jesus went to abide at Zacchaeus' house, Zacchaeus repented of his sins (Luke 19:8).
 Jesus then declared that because he was a son of Abraham, that salvation had come to Zacchaeus' house that day (Luke 19:9).
-Jesus then declared:
+Jesus said:

 The Apostle John, in His first Epistle to saints (those who were already saved) told them that Jesus abides in them because He gave them His Spirit.